husnejahan/Multi-Armed-Bandit/README.md

 # RLtalk
-Talk on Reinforcement Learning and Multi-Armed Bandits for the Data Incubator
+Reinforcement Learning and Multi-Armed Bandits

 ## Installation Using Anaconda